-THE CHAIN OF EVENTS THAT BRING LA COMMUNE CULMINATE AT THE HILLTOP, WHICH BECOMES A SITE OF MARTYRDOM
+THE CHAIN OF EVENTS THAT LEAD TO LA COMMUNE CULMINATE AT THE HILLTOP, WHICH BECOMES A SITE OF MARTYRDOM

-- Distant, abrupt and poverty stricken, Montmartre is part of the city that the underclass controls.
-So 171 of the cannons seized before the Prussian march are deposited on the empty space.
+- Distant, hard to reach and poverty stricken, Montmartre is part of the city that at the end of the war the humble control.
+So 171 of the cannons seized in advance of the Prussian march are deposited on the empty space at the top of the hill.

 - Guards establish their headquarters a few steps away to protect them.

-- So the arrested officers are shut up there, and the lynching takes place in the courtyard.
+- So that is where the arrested officers are locked up.
+Their lynching takes place in the courtyard.

-- Instead of marching toward the center and the arteries that lead to the communard bastions, the soldiers climb the hill.
+- Instead of marching along the arteries toward the communard bastions of the east, on entering Paris and committing the first massacres the army climbs the hill.
 As there are no shells for the cannons, the Communards fighters are elsewhere.
 There is no resistance.

-- They arrest more residents on the following days, force them to look for a long them at the wall, and shoot them.
+- More residents on the following days, force them to look at the wall for a long time, and shot.

 -- Lissagary, text and Appendix XVIII